This post was last updated 5/1/2017. Please keep in mind that the ingredient list for products may change over time.

 First off, individuals with renal disease are recommended to limit cow’s milk.
 Why?
 Damaged kidneys have a harder time clearing excess potassium and phosphorus, two nutrients that are naturally abundant in milk.
 An 8-ounce glass of 1% milk contains 102 calories, 8 grams of protein, 107 mg sodium, 232 mg phosphorus, and 366 mg potassium.
-To put that in perspective, the general recommendation for
+To put that in perspective, the recommended amount of phosphorus per day is 800 mg.
+The recommended amount of potassium depends on many factors but ranges from 2000 mg per day for those who need to restrict potassium, all the way up to 4700 mg daily.

 To some individuals avoiding cow’s milk is not a difficult dietary restriction.
 But for the avid cereal-eater and milk drinkers (me!!), cutting back on milk is a difficult challenge.
 While nothing truly compares to a glass of cow’s milk, there is a burgeoning industry of alternative “milks” such as almond milk, rice milk, oat milk, hemp milk, soy milk, etc…